East Mountain High School: Facilities

 The East Mountain High School campus comprises four buildings and two portables.
 Thanks to a joint-use agreement with Bernalillo County, the school shares a gymnasium, fitness center, a soccer field, baseball fields, a cross-country course, and softball fields with Vista Grande Community Center.
 The school is located near the Paa-ko Ridge community, and the golf team uses the Paa-ko golf course to practice.

 Extracurricular activities

-The activities that East Mountain High School has to offer include the Speech and Debate team, MESA (a team that competes in mathematical, scientific, and engineering based challenges, standing for Math Engineering Science Achievement), National Honor Society, Youth and Government, and Model UN.
+The activities that East Mountain High School has to offer include the Speech and Debate team, FIRST FRC, MESA (a team that competes in mathematical, scientific, and engineering based challenges, standing for Math Engineering Science Achievement), National Honor Society, Youth and Government, and Model UN.
 Other clubs are also available to students including the Anime Club, Fellowship of Christian Athletes and Student Council.

 Speech and Debate

 Speech and Debate is the largest activity at East Mountain High School, with one out of every five students competing.
 Within six years of its creation, the team secured three consecutive state championships (2011-2013).